 The new music vocal ensemble debuts on our stage with a cappella music by Kagel, León, Paredes, and Sabat.

-This event will take place in front of a live audience, and tickets are free.
-To reserve your seat, please email firstname.lastname@example.org.
+This event will take place in front of a live audience, tickets are free, and the program is available online.

-In compliance with New York City’s Emergency Executive Order 239, Americas Society will require proof of COVID-19 vaccination for anyone entering our building.
+In compliance with New York City’s Emergency Executive Order 239, Americas Society will require proof of COVID-19 vaccination for anyone attending our programs.
 All guests will be required to wear masks.

 Ekmeles is a vocal ensemble dedicated to the performance of new and rarely-heard works, and gems of the historical avantgarde.
 Ekmeles was founded to present new a cappella repertoire for solo voices, and by collaborating with New York's instrumental ensembles.
 Director Jeffrey Gavett brings a hybrid vision to the group: he is an accomplished ensemble singer and performer of new works, and holds degrees from Westminster Choir College and Manhattan School of Music's Contemporary Performance Program.
 He has assembled a virtuoso group of colleagues who bring their own diverse backgrounds to bear on the unique challenges of this essential and neglected repertoire.